 Upcoming ICS Training Opportunities

-ICS Courses are offered regularly by the Division of Emergency Management and Homeland Security and within our Firefighter I, II, and I/II programs.
+ICS Courses are offered regularly by Vermont Emergency Management and within our Firefighter I, II, and I/II programs.

 How to retrieve your ICS certificate